Weight Loss Calculator

 Don't spread yourself too thin

 A common and easy to make mistake when it comes to losing weight is trying to change your whole life at once.
 So you're not only buying a gym membership, bringing 7 kilos of vegetables to your home, scheduling yourself a 40-minute-long meditation every day in the morning, but also drinking green tea instead of coffee and switching cow milk to plant milk.
 You end up frustrated, disappointed, and angry with yourself.
 Why is that?
 Too many habits changing at once!

 The human mind doesn't like changes.
 That's why, if we're working on changing habits in our life, we get the best results when we change one thing at a time.
 Introduce it to ourselves, get familiar with it, and once we're feeling comfortable with the change — we can try another thing.

-That's what we stress in our calculator.
-Pandemic has been a lot of pressure for all of us, now let's take it smart & slowly.
+That's what we stress in our calculator, let's take it smart & slowly.
 Try the activity you've planned — once you feel like it's your thing, move to another small change.
 Remember, every journey starts with the first step.